pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/adding-an-application.md

 An application is a collect of resources and configurations that are managed together.
 It represents the service which you are going to deploy.
 With PipeCD, all application's manifests and its application configuration (`app.pipecd.yaml`) must be committed into a directory of a Git repository.
 That directory is called as application directory.

-Before deploying an application, the application must be registered from either the web UI or an application configuration file defined in your Git repository.
+Before deploying an application, it must be registered via the web console.
-Registering application helps PipeCD know the basic information about that application, where the application configuration is placing, what `piped` should handle it as well as what cloud the application should be deployed to.
+Registering application helps PipeCD know where the application configuration is placed, which `piped` should handle it as well as which cloud the application should be deployed to.

-An application can be handled by one of the registered `piped`s.
-Currently, PipeCD is supporting the following kinds of application:
+Each application can be handled by one and only one `piped`.
+Currently, PipeCD is supporting the following application kinds:

 - Kubernetes application
 - Terraform application